syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/08.network/02.lbaas/docs.en.md

 ## General limitations of the cloud dashboard (Horizon)

 Currently, the cloud dashboard (Horizon) at [cloud.syseleven.de](https://cloud.syseleven.de) only displays Neutron-LBaaS load balancers.
-Octavia load balancers you can manage [using the API and the OpenStack CLI](../../../02.Tutorials/02.api-access/docs.en.md) (using the `openstack loadbalancer` commands).
+Octavia load balancers can be managed [using the API and the OpenStack CLI](../../../02.Tutorials/02.api-access/docs.en.md) (using the `openstack loadbalancer` commands).

 ## Neutron LBaaSv2